cdhorn515/finalprojectrunninglog/README.md

 spring.datasource.password=[your-database-password](if applicable)
 ```

- You will need to generate 3 Google Maps Api keys.
+ You will need to generate 3 Google Maps API keys.
 These are free and can be generated through the directions found at the following links: [Static Maps](https://developers.google.com/maps/documentation/static-maps/),[Directions](https://developers.google.com/maps/documentation/directions/), [Geocoding](https://developers.google.com/maps/documentation/geocoding/start).

  Back in your **templates** directory create another file called apikey.properties.
 Open this file in your text editor and add the following, placing your Google Maps API keys where indicated: